Hortense Lougué: Partnerships

 In May 2016, Hortense Lougué featured in an exhibition entitled BURKINA FASO: On The Frontline Of The Struggle For Sexual Health And Rights In Burkina Faso, organised by Make Every Woman count.
 In November 2018, she participated in the World Forum for Democracy.
 ADEP also collaborated with Amnesty International on the My Body My Rights campaign.
 She has collaborated with Crossroad International in 2016 to increase capacity in the organisation.

 Context

-In February 2016 the Burkina Faso government promised to increase the legal marriage age for girls to 18, this has not yet been implemented.
-During the 2013 Universal Periodic Review, Burkina Faso accepted recommendations to end forced marriage.
+In February 2016 the Burkina Faso government promised to increase the legal marriage age for girls to 18.
+This has not yet been implemented.
+During the 2013 Universal Periodic Review of Burkina Faso, the country accepted recommendations to end forced marriage.
 However, the country has the 7th highest rate of child marriage in the world.
 One in every two women in Burkina Faso will be married before the age of 18.
 Child marriage affects all aspects of a girl's life, including denying women the opportunity to make decisions about their well-being and sexual health.
-According to Plan International, child marriage leads to increased risk of violence, abuse and ill health.
+According to Plan International, child marriage leads to increased risk of violence, abuse and ill-health.